tarwn/lessthandot-hugo/blogs/content/posts/2008-11-19-cumulative-update-package-2-for-sql-serv.md

     </td>

     <td>
-      FIX: Error message when you try to add articles to a publication that uses an Oracle Database 11g database as the publisher in SQL Server 2008: “Constraint column &#8216;<ColumnName>' not found in table &#8216;<TableName>'”
+      FIX: Error message when you try to add articles to a publication that uses an Oracle Database 11g database as the publisher in SQL Server 2008: “Constraint column '<ColumnName>' not found in table '<TableName>'”
     </td>
   </tr>